 It is worth noting that refrigerant (regardless of what kind it is) is a hazardous material that should only be handled by a qualified professional.
 Inhaling or making contact with refrigerant can result in poisoning with serious symptoms such as difficulty breathing, severe sinus pain and stomach pain, vision loss, irregular heartbeat, skin rashes, confusion, and fainting.
 If you suspect a refrigerant leak, open windows, leave the room, and call a service professional to take care of it safely.

-How Much Does Dallas Air Conditioning Installation Cost?
+How Much Does Air Conditioner Installation Cost?

 Should I Get a New Furnace Installed Along With the Air Conditioner?